cashapp/paparazzi/paparazzi/paparazzi-annotation/README.md

   MyView(title = "Hello Paparazzi, in a blue box")
 }
 ```
-*You might notice the `wrap()` function is accepting `value: Unit` as a parameter.
-See below for examples on providing that wrapper with custom configuration.*

 ## Test Parameter Injection
 The `@Paparazzi` annotation also utilizes `TestParameterInjector` to conveniently execute multiple tests on a handful of configuration parameters.